pmatulis/oasis/index.md

 ### The practice

-The practice consists of very specific exercises.
-Its goals are to:
+The practice consists of specific but gentle exercises.
+Their goals are to:

 * open the joints
 * lengthen the sinews